Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US012/03.design/Readme.md

-# US 012 - To import information from a legacy system
+# US 012 - To import information from a legacy system.

 ## 3. Design - User Story Realization